Rafvb/rafvb.github.io/_drafts/2014-09-25-maintainable-aspnet-mvc-part-1.md

 ## Maintainable ASP.NET MVC Part 1: Setting up coded UI test on ASP.NET MVC using Selenium

 I'm doing a series of posts on developing a maintainable ASP.NET MVC website.
 In this first post we'll be looking at setting up a basic website and using Selenium to create coded UI tests.
-These tests will be the driver for the implementation we'll be creating.
+These tests will be the driver for the implementation we'll be creating in the next posts.

 ### The case
-The website we'll be creating will let us manage our monthly spendings.
+The website that we'll creating will let us manage our monthly spendings.
 The user will be able to add expenses and get an overview of them per month.

 A simple case, but enough to demonstrate the set-up we'll create.